 To optimize water recovery and treatment processes, scaling the CETP model could involve upgrading existing systems with advanced technologies such as membrane bioreactors (MBRs), ultrafiltration, or nanofiltration, which provide higher quality treated water.
 Additionally, improving Reverse Osmosis (RO) systems and enhancing brine management will be crucial.
-Brine concentrates, which typically contain high levels of salts, can be treated to recover valuable by-products like sodium chloride and sodium sulphate (Glauber's salt), which could be sold or repurposed in other industries, such as agriculture or construction.
+Brine concentrates, which typically contain high levels of salts, can be treated to recover valuable by-products like sodium chloride and sodium sulphate , which could be sold or repurposed in other industries, such as agriculture or construction.
+However, the storage of these recovered salts can present a significant challenge.
 By maximizing resource recovery, CETPs can contribute to a zero-waste model, reducing the environmental footprint of dyeing industries and generating economic value.